How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Light Requirements

 Epipremnum Baltic Blue can tolerate lower light but the growth will be much slower than in brighter conditions.
 Too little light will result in yellowish leaves and lack of fenestrations.
+Therefore, where natural light is not sufficient, you may use full spectrum grow lights to augment it.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.